la2050/archive/_projects/2015/stars-super-talented-artists-resource-studio-fosters-artistic-entrepreneurship-in-l-a.md

   receive a small gift for donating their time (under $50 per person).
 Each of our budgeted items are specifically allocated for the direct use of launching the center.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Launching the center in the first year will cost $100,000.
-If more is needed, our organization is prepared to use up to an additional $25,000 of our regular revenue toward this new venture.
-It should be noted that during the first year of the center, one of our administrators will also research other grants that we can apply for to sustain STARS in future years.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  $24,000 – Rent and associated expenses (utility/internet/etc.); for the center to be located in the city of Los Angeles, in a central location for artists.
-   $22,000 – Three part-time administrative contractors to work at the center.
-Note that we have several volunteers and board members that will also be involved with the center.
-   $15,000 – Project creation equipment, including three video cameras with accessories, two desktop computers, laptop, two printers/copiers combo, and software for filmmaking, editing, creative design and business office.
-   $7,500 – Marketing and promotional items to promote the center, such as banner, brochures, etc.
-   $6,000 – Presentation equipment for educational networking workshops, such as flat screen TV, projector and white board/screen
-   $5,000 – Artistic furnishings to be utilized for events and conference room that can be made available for rental for studio member meetings or small casting sessions for Section projects
-   $4,000 – Operating expenses for Sections’ collaborative creative projects
-   $3,500 – Honorariums or small gifts for speakers/power players donating their time as a speaker/instructor/mentor
-   $3,000 – Insurances and any business/government permits
-   $10,000 – Standard 10 percent emergency fund
-   TOTAL $100,000
 How do you plan to scale the success of your proposal?: >-
   1. Build a strong network through the resource studio.
 Through sign-in sheets, surveys and the Sections, we will be able to keep track of every person coming